-Texas Bank will soon offer debit cards with chip technology.
+Texas Bank Visa Debit Cards come with EMV chip technology.
 The embedded computer chip provides more security and wider international acceptance.
 These cards are already in wide use around the world and are now becoming the standard in the U.S.

 Chip cards add an additional layer of security to the safeguards that already protect cards.
 Each time a cardholder uses their chip card it generates a code that is unique to that transaction.
 This makes it harder to counterfeit a card or to use it fraudulently for in-store purchases.